tnir/website-3/gitpod/docs/self-hosted/latest/local-preview.md

 - `--privileged` to be able to run docker (and hence `k3s`) inside the container.
 This is necessary.
 - `--name gitpod` to set the name of the docker container for further access.
 - `--rm` to delete the Docker container after stopping.
-- `gitpod:/var/gitpod` to store the workspace files, etc into the `gitpod` volume.
+- `--mount type=volume,source=gitpod,destination=/var/gitpod` to create a volume called `gitpod`, and mounting it to the container.

-> **Note:** By default, `127-0-0-1.nip.io` is the DOMAIN to access Gitpod.
+> **Note:** By default, `preview.gitpod-self-hosted.com` is the DOMAIN to access Gitpod which routes to `127.0.0.1` localhost IP address.
 To use another host network IP Address, the `DOMAIN` environment can be set accordingly via an `-e` flag in the above command.
 This is useful to share access to the Gitpod Self-Hosted instance running on your machine within your local network.
 For Example, `192.168.0.42` Host Network IP would be `192-168-0-42.nip.io`, set by appending `-e DOMAIN=192-168-0-42.nip.io`.

 ## 2. Accessing Gitpod